Maverick Viñales: 2021

-Aprilia Racing Team Gresini (2021)
+Aprilia Racing (2021–2024)

 In August 2021, it was announced that Viñales would join the factory Aprilia racing team from 2022, initially on a one-year contract, joining existing rider Aleix Espargaró.
 On 20 August 2021, Yamaha and Viñales ended their contract with immediate effect, opening the door for Viñales to make an early debut with Aprilia at the Aragon Grand Prix on 12 September.
 Viñales took the place of regular team rider Lorenzo Savadori, who was injured in August and will continue to act as the team's test rider.
 Viñales finished the season 10th in the rider's standings, with 106 points.

-Aprilia Racing (2022–present)

 Viñales' first podium with Aprilia came at the Dutch TT.
 Then, he finished second in the British Grand Prix.
 He finished third for his third podium in four races at the San Marino Grand Prix.

 On 26 May 2022, Viñales signed a contract extension with the team for 2023 and 2024, still teaming up with Aleix Espargaró.

+In the opening round of the 2023 season, Viñales scored his and Aprilia's first podium of the season at the Portuguese Grand Prix.
+His next podium was in Barcelona, where he finished behind teammate Aleix Espargaró in the first ever 1-2 finish for the factory Aprilia team in MotoGP.
+In the last race of the season, Viñales scored his first Aprilia pole position.
+He ended the season in 7th, only 2 points adrift of his teammate.